-• Existing roads and trails would be used as primary access for all vehicles and construction equipment.

-- Secondary access would be limited to the extent possible.
+- Existing roads and trails would be used as primary access for all vehicles and construction equipment. - Secondary access would be limited to the extent possible.
 Once construction is completed, the disturbed areas would be reseeded with native grass and forb species. - Existing disturbed and flat areas would be used for construction staging of all equipment and materials.
-The staging areas would be located on or adjacent to the existing roads and trails. - If possible, construction activities would take place outside of the migratory bird nesting season (February 15 to September 15).
+The staging areas would be located on or adjacent to the existing roads and trails. - If possible, construction activities would take place outside of the migratory bird nesting season.
 If not, a pre-construction nesting survey of the Project Area would be conducted prior to the commencement of construction.
-If active nests are located during the pre-construction survey, consultation with the BLM, NMDGF, and/or USFWS would occur.
-Nests would be flagged, and an avoidance buffer would be assigned during construction activities.
+Any active nests found would be flagged for avoidance during construction activities.

-The BCI Bat Survey Report (BCI, 2019) (Appendix D) provides recommendations for reducing impacts to any bats from the construction of structural barriers, based on habitat potential.
+BCI (2019) (Appendix E) provides recommendations for reducing impacts to any bats from the construction of structural barriers, based on habitat potential.
 For example, for mining features that are not associated with any potential bat habitat, no closure stipulations were recommended (i.e., mining features can be closed at any time by any means deemed necessary).

 For features that possess good habitat, closure was recommended to take place using an approved bat compatible closure structure.
 Construction features for gates at mine entrances would be designed in accordance with BCI recommendations to allow access of bats and other small mammals and reptiles, but would not be wide enough to allow human entry.
-Construction would be timed consistent with BCI recommendations (BCI, 2019)
+Construction would be timed consistent with BCI recommendations (BCI, 2019).